12 Accountability Activities for the Workplace

 • Ask one member of the group to go into the ‘hot seat’.
 That means they should sit in the middle of their teammates.

-• The other members should ask questions and provide input on how to best address the issue or problem.
+• The person in the hot seat should explain an issue or problem they are facing.
+The other members should ask questions and provide input on how to best address the issue or problem.

 • The person in the hot seat can then take the team’s advice into account and come up with a solution.